-Mr. Zane made a motion, seconded by Mr. Gallagher to accept the minutes of last month’s regular meeting.
+Mr. Wengrzynek made a motion, seconded by Mr. Zane to accept the minutes of last month’s regular meeting.
 All voted aye.
-Mr. Wengrzynek made a motion to accept the cash report, seconded by Mr. Gallagher.
+Mr. Zane made a motion to accept the cash report, seconded by Mr. Wengrzynek.
 All voted aye.
-Mr. Zane made a motion to pay all bills as presented, seconded by Mr. Wengrzynek.
+Mr. Gallagher made a motion to pay all bills as presented, seconded by Mr. Zane.
 All voted aye.

 The zoning report was read.
-The Planning Commission meeting was held regarding the Witinski minor subdivision which will be voted on tonight.
+The Planning Commission meeting was held regarding the Rochon minor subdivision which will be voted on tonight.

-There was no Fire company, ambulance or EMA report.
+The Fire company and ambulance reports were read.
+There was no EMA report.
 The Roadmaster report was placed on file.

 OLD BUSINESS: None

 NEW BUSINESS: Mr. Wengrynek made a motion, seconded by Mr. Zane to approve the Rochon Minor Subdivision per the Planning Commission’s recommendation provided the county comments are received and completed and clarification of a property line on the map by the Surveyor for the Wincek property are obtained.
 Brent Birth, Surveyor clarified the property line.
 Comments were not received by

 the County.
 They have 30 days from submission.
 Approval was made with the condition that if County comments are received they are addressed as needed.
 All voted aye.

 We will open the bids for the advertised road work to double seal coat Hollow Road and Subyak Road and single seal coat Prospect Road and double center line paint.